 - Personal data must not be stored longer than required by the purpose of collection.

-- Personal data must be kept confidential unless required by law or court order.
+- Personal data must be kept confidential unless required by law.